JingWangTW/dark-theme-editor/README.md

             # If only a few pages need the extra script files, list them in the page metadata.
             externalJs = []

+            # Like the one above, but this will download a local copy and combine it with
+            # other CSS files into a single file while in production mode.
+            externalCssDownload = []

             # The code you could get from Google Search Console.
             # Please patse the value of content xxx in the following items
             # <meta name="google-site-verification" content="xxxxxxxxxxxxxxxxxxxxxxxxxx" />